Fortis Fair Deal

 - Increasing satisfaction with hate crime reporting to 80%

-- Ensuring that all groups regardless of their age, disability, ethnic background, sexual orientation etc participate in our events, including Tenants Day in June and Communities Week in September
+- Ensuring that all groups regardless of their age, disability, ethnic background, sexual orientation etc participate in our events, including Our Customer Day in June and Communities Week in September

 - Focusing on advertising employment and apprenticeship opportunities with Fortis Living to people from all walks of life and backgrounds